fal-works/firedancer/README.md

-# firedancer
+# Firedancer

-(WIP)

-Define, compile and run 2D shmup bullet-hell patterns.
+A Haxe based language for defining 2D shmup bullet-hell patterns.

 You can write any bullet pattern in Haxe and compile it into bytecode,
-which can be run on `firedancer` virtual machine.
+which can be run on Firedancer Virtual Machine.

 Inspired by [BulletML](http://www.asahi-net.or.jp/~cs8k-cyu/bulletml/index_e.html).